Trigonometric Functions Calculator

 It's the ratio of the adjacent to the opposite side.
 The abbreviation of cotangent is cot, e.g., cot(30°) and it's range is -∞ < cot(α) < ∞:

 cot(α) = 1 / tan(α) = b / a

-If you think that's all trigonometric ratios, the six above - you're wrong.
-There are many other trig functions - like e.g. hacoversine, exsecant or versine - but, fortunately, they are archaic and obsolete, so not used nowadays.
-If you want to read more about those trigonometric functions used in dark pre-calculators ages, check out this post by Evelyn Lamb from Scientific American Blog.
+If you think that's all trigonometric ratios there are (the six above) – you're wrong!
+There are many other trig functions – like, e.g., hacoversine, exsecant, or versine – but, fortunately, they are archaic and obsolete, so they are not used nowadays.
+If you want to read more about those trigonometric functions used in dark pre-calculators ages, check outby Evelyn Lamb from Scientific American Blog.

 Sohcahtoa (soh cah toa) mnemonics